 The additional cross-cutting topic Society and Mobility will act like a bracket for all topics.
 The goal is to get citizens involved in the process not only as clients or users, but to encourage the inclusion of socially relevant subjects like health and environmental protection issues.

-The State Agency for Electric Mobility and Fuel Cell Technology Baden-Württemberg e-mobil BW GmbH in its capacity as innovation agency of the state for new mobility solutions and automotive will be coordinating the individual activities within the process.
+The innovation agency and competence centre of the State of Baden-Württemberg, e-mobil BW, in its capacity as innovation agency of the state for new mobility solutions and automotive will be coordinating the individual activities within the process.
 As an objective consultant for the state government, it will contribute to the process with its wealth of experience from numerous research and demonstration projects.